 If you want to take a dietary supplement to help you avoid dementia, you need to do two things.
-First, you need to have the complete ingredient list, including amounts of each ingredient.
-Second, it's crucial that you take your list with you to talk to your doctor before you take it.
+First, you need to have the complete ingredient list, including the amounts of each ingredient.
+Second, you must take your list with you to talk to your doctor before you take it.
 These supplements rarely have much in them that's beneficial, and they often have substances that are harmful or even dangerous.

 Natural Medicine To Prevent Dementia

 As the years go on, natural medicine is becoming more popular.
-One thing you need to remember about herbals is that they can be as powerful as prescription drugs.
+One thing you need to remember about hherbsis that they can be as powerful as prescription drugs.
 If they produce a harmful effect, it might be extremely serious.
 They can cause dangerous interactions with medications you may already be taking.
-So, it's very important to discuss all natural and herbal remedies with your doctor before you begin taking them.
+So, it's very important to discuss all-natural and herbal remedies with your doctor before you begin taking them.